 - Savannah – African Serval and domestic cat

 - Chausie – Asian jungle cat and domestic cat

-Being two different species from different taxonomic families, biologically a Maine Coon and raccoon cannot breed and produce healthy, fertile babies because of a barrier known scientifically as the mechanism of reproductive isolation.
+Being two different species from different taxonomic families, biologically a Maine Coon and raccoon cannot breed and produce healthy, fertile babies because of the barrier known scientifically as the mechanism of reproductive isolation.

 The Origin of the Maine Coon

-Other than the part raccoon idea, there are many theories of how the Maine Coon arrived in North America of which the following are the most popular.
+Aside from the cat and raccoon cross suggestion, there are many other theories as to how the Maine Coon arrived in North America.
+The following are the most popular.

 The resultant crossbreeds from these couplings became known as Coon’s cats and were popular with local farmers because of their sociable natures.
 They were bred to become the Maine Coons we know and love today.

 2. Maine Coons are related to Marie Antoinette’s cats

 In the late 18th Century at the time of the French revolution, Marie Antoinette is believed to have placed her treasured Turkish Angora cats aboard a ship heading for Maine with the plan to follow them soon after.